 - Rechargeable electric toothbrushes are highly recommended.
 They provide excellent plaque removal, and leave the teeth feeling very clean.

-- If there are signs of bleeding gums and it persists, see a dentist as soon as possible; this could be a early sign of periodontal disease
+- If there are signs of bleeding gums and it persists, see a dentist as soon as possible; this could be an early sign of periodontal disease.

 - Limit your levels of smoking and alcohol intake, as these can increase the risk of gum infections and tooth decay.